muso31/Helixbase/README.md

 * View <a href="https://github.com/muso31/Helixbase/blob/master/src/Feature/Hero/code/Routes/RegisterRoutes.cs">Register routes</a> for an example of how to register a route.

 To add a 301 redirect simply add a redirect item to the _Redirect Items_ folder found in your site _Global_ folder.

+To adjust the amount of versions stored changed the rule on the _/sitecore/system/Settings/Rules/Item Saved/Rules/Delete Old Versions_ item.
+You can also change the rule to recycle or archive.